 Warren Henrikson QM1/c

-Mount Olympus 75k Mount Olympus (AGC-8) at anchor in the Whangpoo River, Shanghai, China, circa January 14 to 20 1946.
+Mount Olympus 75k USS Mount Olympus (AGC-8) at anchor in the Whangpoo River, Shanghai, China, circa January 14 to 20 1946.
 Greg Hook for his uncle Wilson J. Hill RM3/c USS Olympus

-Mount Olympus 50k Mount Olympus (AGC-8) at anchor in the Whangpoo River, Shanghai, China, 14 January 1946.
+Mount Olympus 50k USS Mount Olympus (AGC-8) at anchor in the Whangpoo River, Shanghai, China, 14 January 1946.
 Greg Hook for his uncle Wilson J. Hill RM3/c USS Olympus

-Mount Olympus 56k Mount Olympus (AGC-8) underway in 1946 during the US Navy Antarctic expedition, "Operation Highjump."
+Mount Olympus 56k USS Mount Olympus (AGC-8) underway in 1946 during the US Navy Antarctic expedition, "Operation Highjump."

 US Navy photo from "All Hands" magazine, issue dated February 1947.